supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

 # Lab 07: Add Hybrid Identity with Azure AD Connect (Read Only)

-**Note** - This lab requires an Azure Pass.
-Please see lab 00 for directions.

-**Note 2** - This lab is titled Read-Only.
+**Note 1:** - This lab is titled Read-Only.
 It takes at least 1 hour to complete and does require that you are detailed in your lab steps.
-Please feel free to computer it as time permits.
-If your company has already set up its Hybrid configuration, or you don't plan to use Azure AD Connect, please jump over this lab.

 ## Lab scenario